Updates at Eaton Canyon

 Short Lobed Phacelia

-The short lobed phacelia (Phacelia brachyloba) can be found in all over southern California and northern Mexico: along the coast, valleys, and canyons.
-It is typically one of the first flowers that appears in recently burned areas.
+The short lobed phacelia (Phacelia brachyloba) can be found all over southern California and northern Mexico: along the coast, valleys, and canyons.
+It is typically one of the first flowers that appear in recently burned areas.

 Large Flowered Phacelia